 A Robust Student Portal and SIS

-SIS is an acronym you’ll see often and it stands for Student Information System or Software.
-There’s so much information to track, manage, and organize on behalf of your students.
-You’ll need a database that includes student personal information and family information, parent contacts, lifetime attendance, and other records required by the state and federal education departments.
+SIS is an acronym you???ll see often and it stands for Student Information System or Software.
+There???s so much information to track, manage, and organize on behalf of your students.
+You???ll need a database that includes student personal information and other records required by the state and federal education departments.
 Compare to Edsby which offers a multifaceted dashboard and a collaborative approach to student data.

 Grades and Reporting Database

 In addition to the SIS, you also need to track assessment scores and grades for each student in a cohesive way.
 You may be able to rope this information into your SIS or your instruction and curriculum programs.
-Compare what you find to the robust classroom management of ClassReach which is extremely customizable and especially usable for Montessori or other alternative classrooms.
+Compare what you find to the robust classroom management of ClassReach which is extremely customizable.

 Curriculum and Instruction Integration

-Like Blackboard for higher ed, you may want your teachers to have a robust teacher-to-student platform that offers opportunities to take online quizzes, house slideshows or videos, share documents, and turn in assignments.
+Like Blackboard for higher ed, you may want your teachers to have a robust teacher-to-student platform.
 If so, compare these to CANVAS.
 This platform is a modern LMS (learning management system) which integrates with more niche programs and apps than almost any other LMS.

 Behavior Tracking and Management

-Behavior tracking is an essential part of measuring and fostering student success and the well-being of your district.
+Behavior tracking is an essential part of measuring and fostering student success.
 Software can help you track detentions and suspensions as well as smaller infractions, parent contact, and repeat reprimands.
 Edvance is a great example of a cloud-based approach to behavior and student data that is accessible by students, teachers, parents, and administrators all at once.

 You serve hot lunches and your cafeteria staff needs to take payment, manage inventory, plan menus and generally run their restaurant-lite.
-Software like Lunchtime includes modules for retail point of sale for meals, food stock inventory, logistic needs, accounting, and integrations for free and reduced lunch programs from your state or the U.S. DOE.
+Software like Lunchtime includes?? great modules free and reduced lunch programs from your state or the U.S. DOE.

 Library and Media Management